What is AmeriCorps?

 - A sincere desire to serve combined with an understanding of why one wishes to serve

-- Past history of service participation with Habitat or other non-profits
+- Past history of service participation with Habitat for Humanity or other nonprofits

 - Leadership experience and ability